ildella/ildella.net/source/_drafts/automated-testing.md

 Glad you asked.
 In this framework, E2E tests are not there mostly to consolidate specs with non-devs, test that all pieces are working together nicely.
 Is very hard that all feature specifications are tested thoroughly both at unit level and at E2E level.

+A test is not there just to help you build a feature, also to test that regression do not happen.